ruthnixon/Berehe-Resume/docs/index.md

 `September 2020 - December 2020`
 __Ethiopia Website__

-- Developed a website teaching about the cutlures, history, and languages of Ethiopia (using html, css and/or javascript)
+- Developed a website teaching about the cutlures, history, and languages of Ethiopia by using HTML and CSS

 ## Work History